wppbav/developer.wppbav.com/docs/core-resources/brandscape-data.md

 - `categories` - A comma-separated list of category IDs (for example: 1,2,3).
 - `audiences` - A comma-separated list of audience IDs (for example: 1,2,3).
 - `studies` - A comma-separated list of study IDs (for example: 1,2,3).
+- `sectors` - A comma-separated list of sector IDs (for example: 1,2,3).
+- `companies` - A comma-separated list of company IDs (for example: 1,2,3)
 - `brand_name`.
 A text search on the brand name.

 ## Additional Column Customizations